 is a standup comic, presently living in New York City.
 She performs all over the United States, from packed houses at Caroline’s on Broadway, to empty dive bars in obscure parts of New Jersey.
 She's a house comic at the Grisly Pear and prior to the pandemic co-hosted a monthly standup show, YOU’RE SO BRAVE (Follow on Insta @sobravecomedy) at The Lantern with writer/comedian, Sarah Cooper.
 YOU’RE SO BRAVE garnered a shout out in The New Yorker.
-Just before the New York City Covid-19 lockdown, Nikki was performing weekly at Caroline's as part of the 2020 March Comedy Madness competition.
-She also produces standup comedy shows for various venues and social clubs all over the United states (email to inquire) and can often be seen with her keyboard performing her original comedy songs.
+She produces standup comedy shows for various venues and social clubs all over the United states (email to inquire) and can often be seen with her keyboard performing her original comedy songs.

 Wanna book Nikki (and who doesn’t)?

 Prior to writing standup, MacCallum wrote comedy for the theater and cabaret scene —and shamelessly sung a lot of show tunes while doing so.
 She’s created and starred in three one-woman comedic cabarets, two of which garnered MAC Award nominations.
 One of those shows, Familiar Things, was first developed at the Eugene O’Neill Theater Center’s Cabaret Conference where Nikki was one of eight artists worldwide handpicked by Artistic Director John McDaniel (The Rosie O’Donnell Show).